Feast of Tabernacles 2017

 Special music: International guests who have experience in their home church areas are welcome to volunteer to perform special music at the Feast in Schluchsee.
 Preference may be given to instrumental special music, since Schluchsee is a German-language feast site.
 However, if you perform vocal special music, you are welcome to vounteer as well.
 When you register for the Feast, please indicate whether you wish to perform special music or if you can accompany hymns on the piano.

 Hymnals: UCG-Germany uses it own German-language hymnal based on the United Church of God hymnal.
 Please bring your own UCG hymnal (or the UCG Hymnal app) with you since we do not have copies of the English hymnal available for visitors.

-Welcome service: The first service of the Feast will be held at 7:30 p. m. on Sunday, October 16.
+Welcome service: The first service of the Feast will be held at 7:30 p. m. on Wednesday, October 4.
 The venue for all church services will be the large "Kursaal" at the Kurhaus Schluchsee, located right in the center of Schluchsee adjacent to the Schluchsee Tourism office on the Lindenstrasse.
 There is an underground parking lot available at the Kurhaus Schluchsee, accessible from the Eschenweg street behind the Kurhaus Schluchsee.
 (Please note that October 3 is a national holiday in Germany.
 Most restaurants will be open, but other stores – including supermarkets ‐ will be closed in observance of "German Unity Day".)

 Leisure activities: Schluchsee and the surrounding area offer a variety of leisure activities.
 More information is available in the free Schluchsee brochure available from the Schluchsee Tourism Office.
 The booklet is in German, but feel free to ask anyone from the festival congregation for help with a translation of any item you would like to know more about.